Google AdWords (Google Ads) is one of the most popular online advertising platforms for Realtors in 2022.

 When I last checked this keyword, there was only one ad showing up in the search results, and it was from Brat Pitt himself.

-Now let’s talk about a Google ads strategy that will not only reduce your advertising costs tremendously, but also skyrocket the conversion rate.
+Now let’s talk about a Google ads strategy that will not only reduce your advertising costs tremendously but also skyrocket the conversion rate.
 This strategy will also prevent competitors from stealing your clients or leads.

-For example you can run ads for keywords such Zillow and Trulia because a lot of home buyers and sellers frequently use the names of these brands while looking for information related to buying and selling homes.
+For example, you can run ads for keywords such as Zillow and Trulia because a lot of home buyers and sellers frequently use the names of these brands while looking for information related to buying and selling homes.

 No#1 may not necessarily be the best position

-You may be tempted to continuously increase your bid amounts to stay ahead of your competitors and get your ad to appear at Number#1 position, but several studies suggest that it may not be the best strategy.
+You may be tempted to continuously increase your bid amounts to show your ad above your competitors and get the coveted Number#1 position, but several studies suggest that it may not be the best strategy.

-So keep changing your ad’s position by reducing your bid amount.
+So keep changing your ad’s position by adjusting your bid amount.
 Then find out which ad position leads to a higher conversion rate.